jdecker117/jdecker117/README.md

 </div>

 <h3>About Me</h3>
-<p>I am a former CDH Specialist with a background in Customer Service, Team Management, Learning & Development, and Bank Operations.
+<p>I am a former CDH Specialist with a background in customer service, team management, learning & development, and bank operations.
 The many roles I have served in have allowed me to develop and hone diverse skills such as problem-solving, communication, leadership, and much more.

 While I've been casually coding since 2020, this year I decided to take the leap and pursue my dream of becoming a Full Stack Web Developer.
-BloomTech Institute of Technology has been an incredible journey thus far, and has taught me fundamentals to take the reigns on an exciting new career path!</p>
+Bloom Institute of Technology has been an incredible journey thus far, and has taught me fundamentals to take the reigns on an exciting new career path!</p>

 <hr />